juniorsundarCasual/TGT/vault/volume-4.chapter-272.md

 "But the Capital bleeds while we take no action-"

-As the Minister's argued and presented their stances, the Emperor - the Descendent of the Sun - looked on with an irate expression forming on his mien.
+As the Minister's argued and presented their stances, the Emperor - the Descendent of the Sun, the Solar Emperor - looked on with an irate expression forming on his mien.

 ____